josuemontano/cms/README.md

 * ``` cd $HOME/env/cms/public ```
 * ``` ../../bin/python setup.py develop ```
 * ``` ../../bin/pserve development.ini --reload ```

+I'm a big fun of [OpenShift](http://www.openshift.com), it's simply the best PaaS out there, I believe.
+It is hosting some web pages I made with SpartanCMS.
+To install this app, and any other Pyramid app, on OpenShift view my project [OpenshiftStarter](http://github.com/josuemontano/OpenshiftStarter).

 **Important:** The public package imports some models from spartan, so make sure spartan is properly installed.